matrix-org/matrix-android-sdk/README.md

 The data handler
 ----------------
-The data handler provides a layer to help manage data from the events stream:
+The data handler provides a layer to help manage data from the events stream.
+While it is possible to write an app with no data handler and manually make API calls, using one is highly recommended for most uses.
+The data handler :

  * Handles events from the events stream
  * Stores the data in its storage layer
- * Provides the means for an app to get callbacks for data changes
+ * Provides the means for an app to get callbacks for events
+ * Provides and maintains room objects for room-specific operations (getting messages, joining, kicking, inviting, etc.)

 ```java
 MXDataHandler dataHandler = new MXDataHandler(new MXMemoryStore());